-NOTE: WHEN YOU ATTACH THE PUMP, THE HOSE AND GAUGE WILL FILL WITH AIR FROM THE AIR CHAMBER RESULTING IN A LOWER AIR PRESSURE READING THAN THE SHOCK WAS ORIGINALLY SET AT.
-THIS IS NORMAL.
+NOTE: WHEN YOU ATTACH THE PUMP, THE HOSE AND GAUGE WILL FILL WITH AIR FROM THE AIR CHAMBER RESULTING IN A LOWER AIR PRESSURE THAN THE SHOCK WAS ORIGINALLY SET AT, THIS IS NORMAL.

 Step 3 Pump the shock up to the desired air pressure setting.
 You can decrease air pressure by pushing the BLACK-BLEED valve on pump.
-(WARNING: DO NOT EXCEED 300PSI IN the EVOL CHAMBER)

-Pushing the bleed valve halfway down and holding it there will allow air to escape continuously from the pump and shock.
+(WARNING: DO NOT EXCEED 300PSI IN THE EVOL CHAMBER) Pushing the bleed valve halfway down and holding it there will allow air to escape continuously from the pump and shock.
 Pushing the bleed valve all the way down and releasing it will allow only a small amount of pressure to escape (micro-adjust).
 When unthreading the pump from the Schrader valve, the sound of air loss is from the pump hose only and not the shock.
 Your shock pressure will not change.

 - Step 4 Thread the pump onto the MAIN air filler valve until it is fully seated and air pressure registers on the pumps low pressure scale. - Step 5 Pump the shock up to the desired air pressure setting.
 You can decrease air pressure by pushing the BLACK-BLEED valve on pump.
 (WARNING: DO NOT EXCEED 150PSI IN THE MAIN CHAMBER) - Step 6 Lower the vehicle to the floor and remove the jack.
 Push down on the front bumper 3 times to settle the front end.
-Measure ground clearance of the vehicle with the rider on board from previous measuring point of the chassis.
-This will be measurement C (Example 7.0 inches) Ride Height

-Step 7 B - C = new Sag Example 9.750"- 7.0"= 2.750" of sag

-Step 8 In our example you would have to increase the MAIN air chamber pressure to increase ride height and reduce sag by repeating previous steps one through four.
-However if the ride height would have been too high and the sag too low, you would have to decrease the MAIN air chamber pressure.
+With the intended rider and gear onboard, measure the ground clearance from previous measuring point on the chassis.
+This will be measurement C (Example 7.0 inches) Ride Height - Step 7 B C = New Sag Example 10.125"- 7.0"= 3.125" of sag - Step 8 In our example you would have to increase the air chamber pressure to increase ride height and reduce sag by repeating previous steps 4 through 7.
+However, if the ride height would have been too high and sag too low, you would have to decrease air chamber pressure.